ivanrff/ivanrff/README.md

 <br/>
 <br/>

-- 🔭 Currently working on a fullstack build with Java backend, using Springtool framework, and React front-end.
+- 🔭 Currently working on a fullstack build with Java backend, using Springtool framework, and React.js.
 It simulates an e-commerce website where you can buy cryptocoins.

 - 🌱 Currently learning Java, React and Vite.js, Javascript and Android Studio.
 <!-- - 👯 I’m looking to collaborate on ... -->